Advancing Racial Equity: Progress

 Reimagining Public Safety* Heading link

 *More Public Safety goals will be announced at a later date.

 public safety advisories

-- Effective this month, the UIC Police Department will no longer routinely use race, ethnicity or national origin as a descriptor in public safety advisories.
+- The UIC Police Department no longer routinely uses race, ethnicity or national origin as a descriptor in public safety advisories.

 - We are committed to ongoing communication on the Advancing Racial Equity Initiative.
 We have created a landing page where everyone can receive information about the Advancing Racial Equity goals and progress.

 - We have launched the Advancing Racial Equity accountability process in all the academic units.
 All the units have received the ARE template that will be used to create their own Advancing Racial Equity short and long-term plans with specific goals and metrics.
 These goals and metrics will be reviewed on an annual basis and will become a component of the annual administrative evaluations.
 Department heads will turn in their plans in November 2021, deans will turn in their summaries in February 2022, and annual reviews of deans will include monitoring and evaluation of effective completion of ARE plans.

 ARE Plans Review Process